The 6th Syntax-Guided Synthesis Competition (SyGuS-Comp) will take place as a satellite event of CAV and SYNT 2019.

 UPDATE: SyGuS-Comp 2019 has concluded (Results).
 Congratulations to all winners.

 Call for Participation

-This is a call for participation in the 6th Syntax-Guided Synthesis Competition to be organized as a satellite event of SYNT and CAV 2019 to be held in New York City.
+This is a call for participation in the 6th Syntax-Guided Synthesis Competition to be organized as a satellite event of SYNT and CAV 2019.

 The classical formulation of the program-synthesis problem is to find a program that meets a correctness specification given as a logical formula.
 Recent work on program synthesis and program optimization illustrates many potential benefits of allowing the user to supplement the logical specification with a syntactic template that constrains the space of allowed implementation.
 The motivation is twofold.
 First, narrowing the space of implementations makes the synthesis problem more tractable.
 Second, providing a specific syntax can potentially lead to better optimizations.

 The input to the syntax-guided synthesis problem (SyGuS) consists of a background theory, a semantic correctness specification for the desired program given by a logical formula, and a syntactic set of candidate implementations given by a grammar.
 The computational problem then is to find an implementation from the set of candidate expressions that satisfies the specification in the given theory.
 The formulation of the problem builds on SMT-LIB.

 There has been a lot of recent interest in both using SyGuS solvers for various synthesis applications and developing different solving algorithms.
 The SyGuS competition (SyGuS-Comp’19) will allow solvers to compete on a large collection of benchmarks and advance the state-of-the-art for program-synthesis tools.
 We invite authors to submit their SyGuS solvers to this year’s SyGuS Competition.